ddcroft73/email-service-v2/readme.md

 ## Email Micro Service V2

 <p>
   This is a straightforward no-frills email service built to facilitate email communication for all of my web applications.
 Currently, as I am still in the process of building the application(s), this service operates independently.
-It's the second iteration of the service.
+Second iteration.
 </p>

 <p>